Stephen Harper: Leader of the Canadian Alliance (2002–2003)

 After winning the party leadership, Harper announced his intention to run for parliament in a by-election in Calgary Southwest, recently vacated by Preston Manning.
 Ezra Levant had been chosen as the riding's Alliance candidate and declared that he would not stand aside for Harper; he later reconsidered.
 The Liberals did not field a candidate, following a parliamentary tradition of allowing opposition leaders to enter the House of Commons unopposed.
 The Progressive Conservative candidate, Jim Prentice, also chose to withdraw.
 Harper was elected without difficulty over New Democrat Bill Phipps, a former United Church of Canada moderator.
 Harper told a reporter during the campaign that he "despise[d]" Phipps, and declined to debate him.

 Harper officially became the leader of the Official Opposition in May 2002.
 Later in the same month, he said that the Atlantic Provinces were trapped in "a culture of defeat" which had to be overcome, the result of policies designed by Liberal and Progressive Conservative governments.
 Many Atlantic politicians condemned the remark as patronizing and insensitive.
 The Legislature of Nova Scotia unanimously approved a motion condemning Harper's comments, which were also criticized by New Brunswick premier, Bernard Lord, federal Progressive Conservative leader Joe Clark and others.
 Harper refused to apologize, and said that much of Canada was trapped by the same "can't-do" attitude.

-In March 2003, their speeches in favour gaining no traction in Parliament, Harper and Stockwell Day co-wrote a letter to The Wall Street Journal in which they condemned the Canadian government's unwillingness to participate in the 2003 invasion of Iraq.
+In March 2003, their speeches in favour gaining no traction in Parliament, Harper and Day co-wrote a letter to The Wall Street Journal in which they condemned the Canadian government's unwillingness to participate in the 2003 invasion of Iraq.

 As party leader, Harper sought to merge the Alliance with the Progressive Conservatives (PCs) to create a united right-of-centre party.
 The possibility of a united conservative party increased after Peter Mackay was elected Progressive Conservative leader in May 2003.
 On October 16, 2003, Harper and Mackay agreed to merge the two parties to form the Conservative Party of Canada.
 After 95 percent of Alliance members voted in favour of merging with the PCs and 90 percent of 2,486 PC delegates voted in favour of merging with the Alliance, the Conservative Party of Canada was founded on December 7, 2003.